ENG517/Github-Docs-G5/README.md

 ### 2. Practice the DAC editorial workflow

 1. **WRITE/REVISE** your assigned file:
-   * Practice the DAC editorial workflow.
-Be sure to create a new branch before you begin your editing work.
+   1. Create a new branch before you begin your editing work.
+   * Make a copy of the [pr-template.md](pr-template.md) file.
+   3. Rename it as `pr-yourlastname.md`.
+Use this file to draft your PR as you go, logging your changes.
+      - Note that GH will ignore changes to this new PR file, so you won't push the file with your branch.
+That's a good thing!
+You only want a local copy.

 2. **SUBMIT** a pull request:
    * When you think your edit is ready to share with your team, create a pull request.